 For one thing, these animals did not co-evolve with humans and had not honed defensive mechanisms against them – unlike, say, the Zebra in Africa (descendants of the original North American horse) who are aggressive toward humans; the Zebra have neither been hunted to extinction nor domesticated.
 In fact, the sociology of grazing animals such as the horse can work against them when pursued by hunters.
-The herd provides important defense mechanisms – mobbing, confusing, charging, stampeding, plus the presence of one or more bulls.
+The herd provides important defense mechanisms – mobbing, confusing, charging, stampeding, plus the presence of bulls.
 But since these animals employ a harem system and the herd has many cows per bull, the solitary males or the males in very small groups who are not part of the herd are natural targets for hunting.
 Even solitary males who use speed of flight as their first line of defense can fall victim to persistence hunting, a tactic known to have been used by humans – pursuing prey relentlessly until it is immobile with exhaustion: a horse can run the 10 furlongs of the Kentucky Derby faster than a human in any weather but on a hot day a sweating human can beat a panting horse in a marathon.
 An example of persistence hunting in more modern times is stag hunting on horseback with yelping dogs – the hunts ends when the stag is exhausted and immobile and the coup de grace is administered by the Master of the Hunt.
 As for dogs, they were new to the North American mammals and certainly would have aided the Clovis people in the hunt.

 Also there is a domino effect as an animal is hunted to extinction: the predator animals that depend on it are also in danger.
 By way of example, it is thought that the sabre-toothed tiger disappeared because its prey the mammoth went extinct.

 However, all this is happening at a dramatic period, the end of the Ice Age.
-So warming trends, the end of glaciation and other environmental changes can have contributed to this mass extinction: open spaces were replaced by forests reducing habitat, heavy coats became a burden, … In fact, the end of the last Ice Age is also the end of the much longer Pleistocene period; this was followed by the much warmer Holocene period which is the one we are still in today.
+So warming trends, the end of glaciation and other environmental changes can have contributed to this mass extinction: open spaces were replaced by forests reducing habitat, heavy coats of fur became a burden, … In fact, the end of the last Ice Age is also the end of the much longer Pleistocene period; this was followed by the much warmer Holocene period which is the one we are still in today.
 So the Ice Age and the movement of the glaciers suddenly ended; this was global warming to a degree that would not be seen again until the present time.
 The warming that followed the Ice Age would also have changed the ecology of insects, arachnids, viruses et al, with a potentially lethal impact on plant life and on mega fauna.
 Today we are witnessing a crisis among moose caused by the increase of the winter tick population which is no longer kept in check by cold winters.
 We are also seeing insects unleashed to attack trees.
 Along the East Coast, it is the southern pine beetle which has now reached New England – on its Shermanesque march north, this beetle has destroyed forests, woods, groves, woodlands, copses, thickets and stands of once proud pine trees.
 It is able to move north because the minimum cold temperature in the Mid-Altantic states has warmed by about 7 degrees Fahrenheit over the last 50 years.
 In Montana and other western states it is the mountain pine beetle and the endless fires that are destroying forests.

 Clearly, the rapidly occurring and dramatic transformations at the end of the Ice Age could have disrupted things to the point of causing widespread extinctions – evolution did not have time to adjust.